 Once again….now 2 years later….he repeated the same words “it must just be dermatitis”.
 This time I trusted my gut and wouldn’t leave until I had an actual diagnosis for what this spot was.

 Laying down on the table ready for a punch biopsy to be done on the top of my head which I knew would leave an open wound that would take a while to heal I was ready to either prove myself or him right…I hoped he was right.

 - Immediately after he punched the bit of skin off and lifted it up he said “oh……you’re going to have to have the surgeon look at this”.

 - My gut was right… it was probably what I had expected, but hoped for 2 years that I was wrong.

 3 long months of waiting for a surgery date (that summer was hell I tell you) came and I really had NO idea how invasive or easy it would be to remove the basal cell carcinoma spot on the top of my head.

 As they shaved a large portion of hair I knew it would be worse than I could have imagined, and it was.
 I had MOHS surgery which meant they would cut the spot out, bandage me up, send me into a waiting room with other skin cancer patients, wait for the pathology results, and hope they got it all…..they didn’t.

-Up into the chair I went again with some of the anesthesia wearing off she had to stick a needle into the large open wound at the top of my head to numb me up again so she could cut a larger area out…..and I just started to ball……..
+Up into the chair I went again with more basal cell cancer Mohs surgery.
+Some of the anesthesia was wearing off she had to stick a needle into the large open wound at the top of my head again to numb me up to cut a larger area out…..and I just started to ball……..

 Like that ugly cry where you literally cannot stop because you’re so scared or sad about something…..I was there…..I even frightened the doctor a little bit.